 For X-DF2.0 engines, in gas mode with active iCER, the engine operates as described in section 2.1.3.
 The Combustion Stability Mode (CSM) can be selected as an operating mode, which does not use the iCER system.
 The CSM can be active above 10% CMCR power.

-From 10% and up to approximately 26% CMCR power, only gas fuel is applied.
-Starting from approximately 26% CMCR power, a part of the gas fuel is replaced with liquid fuel to ensure stable combustion.
-The maximum gas-only power indicated at 26% CMCR power can vary depending on the engine rating.
+Starting from 10%CMCR power, only gas fuel is applied.
+Starting in a range of 20% to 30% CMCR power, a part of the gas fuel is replaced with liquid fuel to ensure stable combustion.
 In CSM, the X-DF2.0 engine operates on a predefined ratio of gas to liquid fuel.
-Gas fuel is admitted by the gas admission valves as per normal gas mode operation.
+Gas fuel is admitted by the gas admission valves as per normal gas mode.
 However, an additional portion of liquid fuel is injected through the main liquid fuel injection system.
-The total amount of both fuels is controlled by the speed governor, following the same principles as during a gradual transfer from diesel to gas mode.
+The total amount of both fuels is controlled by the speed governor, following the same principles as during a gradual transfer from diesel mode to gas mode.